50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Task automation, application deployment, and configuration management are the areas of expertise for the open-source automation tool Ansible.
 Ansible is essential for setting up test infrastructure, installing apps, and provisioning test environments in the context of automation testing.
 Ansible facilitates testing procedures and improves cross-functional team collaboration by guaranteeing consistency and reproducibility in testing environments.

-29. Can you explain the use of Git in automation testing?
+29. What is the significance of Git in automation testing?

 Ans: